top of page

 What Affects Homeschooling Time?

 There are many things that can affect how much time you spend homeschooling each day.
-Let's look at some of the important factors.
+Let's look at some key factors.

 Your Child's Age